 The urn containing Tadeusz Kościuszko's heart at the Royal Castle in Warsaw, 1927, source: Narodowe Archiwym Cyfrowe

 One of the most significant developments in Polish sepulchral tradition were seperate burials for the heart and body.
 They were buried in different locations, usually in accordance with the departed’s last will and testament, and often hundreds of kilometres away from one another.

 One of the first Polish kings to have had his heart buried separately from the body was Władysław Jagiełło (Jogaila).
-His heart was buried in the church in Gródek Jagielloński (today's Horodok in Ukraine) where the king died, while his body was taken to Kraków and buried at Wawel Cathedral.
-Jagiełło's death initiated a tradition of royal burials in the ancient capital of Poland, even continuing for centuries after Kraków ceased to be the country’s capital.
+His heart was buried in the church in Gródek Jagielloński (today’s Horodok in Ukraine), where the king died, while his body was taken to Kraków and buried at Wawel Cathedral.
+Jagiełło’s death initiated a tradition of royal burials in the ancient capital of Poland – which continued for centuries, even after Kraków ceased to be the country’s capital.

 The tradition, at first reserved for saints and kings, was soon transformed by the changing political situation of the country.
-First it extended to members of nobility, but eventually went on to also include Polish statesmen, poets and artists, namely people whose lives and work was considered essential to the survival of the nation.
+First it extended to members of the nobility, but eventually went on to also include Polish statesmen, poets and artists – namely, people whose lives and work was considered essential to the survival of the nation.

 On Polish soil?

-The era of partitions with its national uprisings and subsequent repressions resulted in deportation and emigration from occupied Poland.
-It meant that generations of Poles not only began to live in other countries but they also began to die on foreign soil.
+The era of the partitions, with its national uprisings and subsequent repressions, resulted in deportation and emigration from occupied Poland.
+It meant that generations of Poles not only began to live in other countries, but they also began to die on foreign soil.
 Being buried on foreign soil, however, was a condition that was almost always seen as interim.